nimiq/merchant-map-backend/README.md

 <br/>

 ## Quick setup for local development
 After you've cloned this repository you can easily serve this application through the following steps.
-The quick setup assumes that you already have access to Docker, Docker Compose, Composer and NodeJS/NPM.
+The quick setup assumes that you already have access to Docker, Docker Compose andd NodeJS/NPM.
 The enviroment comes with NGINX, PHP 8 and Postgres 13 including the PostGIS extension enabled for geospatial storage.
 The database is made persisent through a Docker volume and can be found in `/docker/postgres/persistence`.

 <strong>Note: this quick setup is meant for development purposes only.
 It doesn't come with proper database protection since no database password is necassary when the connection is coming from localhost.</strong>